Defining a server¶

 - Use the Role field to specify the name of the role that is assigned the privileges that the client should use after connecting to the server.
 This allows you to connect as one role, and then assume the permissions of another role when the connection is established (the one you specified in this field).
 The connecting role must be a member of the role specified.

-Use the fields in the SSL tab to configure SSL:
+Use the fields on the SSL tab to configure SSL.

 You can use the platform-specific File manager dialog to upload files that support SSL encryption to the server.
 To access the File manager dialog, click the icon that is located to the right of each of the following fields.

 - Use the Client certificate field to specify the file containing the client SSL certificate.
-This file will replace the default ~/.postgresql/postgresql.crt if pgAdmin is installed in Desktop mode, and <STORAGE_DIR>/<USERNAME>/.postgresql/postgresql.crt if pgAdmin is installed in Web mode.
+This file will replace the default ~/.postgresql/postgresql.crt if PEM is installed in Desktop mode, and <STORAGE_DIR>/<USERNAME>/.postgresql/postgresql.crt if PEM is installed in Web mode.
 This parameter is ignored if an SSL connection is not made.

 - Use the Client certificate key field to specify the file containing the secret key used for the client certificate.
-This file will replace the default ~/.postgresql/postgresql.key if pgAdmin is installed in Desktop mode, and <STORAGE_DIR>/<USERNAME>/.postgresql/postgresql.key if pgAdmin is installed in Web mode.
+This file will replace the default ~/.postgresql/postgresql.key if PEM is installed in Desktop mode, and <STORAGE_DIR>/<USERNAME>/.postgresql/postgresql.key if PEM is installed in Web mode.
 This parameter is ignored if an SSL connection is not made.

 - Use the Root certificate field to specify the file containing the SSL certificate authority.
 This file will replace the default ~/.postgresql/root.crt.
 This parameter is ignored if an SSL connection is not made.